khicken/sleapGUI/README.md

 | MacOS  | 3.7 | 1.4.1 |
 | Linux  | 3.7 | 1.4.1 |

+The GUIs works well when you analyze multiple videos.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.